It’s funny how it can sometimes feel like you’ve had your proudest creation behind you.

 Then I decided to contact the SOASC guys to show them my implementation of their hard work in DeepSID.
 They were always nice and helpful people, but one thing they did insist upon was that I used one of their PHP scripts to request the songs.
 This script would automatically figure out the proper server to stream the music from.
 SOASC had gigabytes of recorded data, so logically it was spread out among several mirrors.

 It made a lot of sense to use this script, but I could also feel that it took longer to start a tune when clicking it in DeepSID.
 There was also a major problem with HVSC updates.
-These changes some of their paths and it didn’t fit well together with the way I had designed my own system.
+These changed some of their paths and it didn’t fit well together with the way I had designed my own system.
 This meant that a few songs here and there just refused to play.
 Together with the delay, it didn’t make for a great experience.

 Sometimes the SOASC servers were also down for whatever reason.
 In fact, it happened so often that at one point I even added a dynamic status label in DeepSID showing whether it was online or not.